abadid/cmsc424-spring2018/project4/README.md

 As we know that data in each of these tables could be collected from multiple sources, it is prone to errors during various stages of data acquisition and processing.
 However, in spite of containing some errors, it could still be the case that two attributes or sets of attributes are associated with a reasonable confidence.
 To accommodate such cases we define the notion of **fuzzy functional dependency** for this project.

-For illustrating fuzzy functional dependency consider the following relation *R* having two attributes X and Y. We observe that *neither* X->Y nor Y->X holds in R. Further, let us define R(X) and R(Y) as attribute X and Y of relation R respectively.
+For illustrating fuzzy functional dependency, consider the following relation *R* having two attributes X and Y. We observe that *neither* X->Y nor Y->X holds in R. Further, let us define R(X) and R(Y) as values of attribute X and Y of relation R respectively.

 **Relation R**